alexanderglemme/QuickLit-PP4/README.md

 2. Clone your forked version of the QuickLit project to your local machine.
 3. Create a virtual environment for the project.
 4. Install the project dependencies using pip.
-5. Set up the database using Django's migrate command.
+5. Set up the database using Django's migrate command `python3 manage.py makemigrations` and `python3 manage.py migrate`.
-6. Start the development server using Django's runserver command.
+6. Start the development server using Django's runserver command `python3 manage.py runserver`.

 # Dependencies
 ## QuickLit requires the following dependencies: